dotnet/tye/docs/frontend_backend_deploy.md

 ## Deploying the application

-Now that we have our application running locally, let's get it into multiple containers and deploy the application.
+Now that we have our application running locally, let's deploy the application.
 In this example, we will deploy to Kubernetes by using `tye deploy`.

 1. Deploy to Kubernetes